wurmlab/genomicscourse/2017/practicals/population_genetics/map_call.md

 * How many SNPs does the resulting VCF file have?
 * Can you find any other parameters indicating the quality of the site?
-* Can you find any other parameters indicating the quality of the call for a given individual on a given site?
+* Can you find any other parameters indicating the quality of the variant call for a given individual on a given site?

 Now that we have a SNP set, we can copy it to a results file.